Scratch (2001 film): Digging

 This concept of competition does not keep turntablists apart.
 Rather, they make a point of working together, sharing ideas, encouraging one another, and going on record "digging" jaunts.
 DJ Shadow leads the camera through a basement so stuffed with records that he can barely walk through, calling it "my little nirvana".
 Several scenes show artists playing with one another: Mix Master Mike and DJ Qbert; Shadow and Cut Chemist working with Steinski; and Jurassic 5 with Cut Chemist and DJ Nu-Mark.

 Making beats

 The fifth chapter of the film explores the art of producing beats and examines the future of the DJ industry.
 DJ Premier describes the evolution of beat-making throughout the past 30 years and his life as a record producer.
 DJ Swamp from The Allies explains some of the beats that he has put together and describes how many artists have begun playing vinyls that are made specifically for turntablist and battle DJs.

-Doug Pray then goes to the 2000 NAMM Music Convention in Los Angeles, California.
+Doug Pray then goes to the 2000 NAMM Show in Los Angeles, California.
 There they conduct a series of interviews that mostly aim at describing the optimistic future of the industry.

 The chapter closes by describing the influence that the Invisibl Skratch Piklz has had on the industry.